felipethecreator/felipethecreator/README.md

  My name is Felipe and my nickname is "Felipethecreator"!

 ## 🚀 About me
 I am a technology enthusiast and seek to evolve in the IT area.
-I'm currently learning and developing Java and Go skills and looking to be a future Back-end developer!
+I'm currently learning and developing React and Go skills and looking to be a future full stack developer!

 ## 🧠 Knowledges